aquasecurity/deployments/enforcers/aqua_enforcer/kubenetes_and_openshift/manifests/README.md

 3. Create a service account by creating or applying the yaml file, *001_aqua_enforcer_serviceAccount.yaml*.

-4. Download, edit, and apply ConfigMap as required, using the yaml file, *002_aqua_enforcer_configMaps.yaml*.

-5. Create secrets manually or download, edit, and apply the secrets yaml file as explained below:
+4. Create secrets manually or download, edit, and apply the secrets yaml file as explained below:

    * Pass the following command to create the token secret that authenticates the Aqua Enforcer over the Aqua Server: